uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 Being a further education (FE) teacher means you’ll teach students aged 14 and above.
 Further education covers a hugely diverse range of subjects and qualifications.

-As an FE teacher, you’ll be improving your students’ qualifications and future job prospects - as well as inspiring those who simply want to enjoy building new skills and knowledge.
+As an FE teacher, you’ll improve your students’ qualifications and job prospects.
+You'll also inspire people who want to enjoy building new skills and knowledge.

 FE qualifications range from basic literacy and numeracy to higher-level apprenticeships and technical qualifications, including the <a href='https://www.gov.uk/government/publications/introduction-of-t-levels/introduction-of-t-levels'>new T levels</a>, which are vocational alternatives to A levels.